SixthFlow-Reserach-OS/OutbreakX/docs/CONTRIBUTING.md

 ### 4. Make Your Changes

    **Code Standards**: Follow the coding style used in the project to maintain consistency.
-For larger projects, check if there are specific guidelines or a style guide.

 ### 5. Add Tests (If Applicable)